 Business editing and proofreading

-Central Editing delivers editing and proofreading services to businesses and corporations throughout Australia.
+Central Editing provides editing and proofreading services to businesses and corporations throughout Australia.

 Think of us as your backup communications team, ready to step in and help out on projects that need to be perfect.

-We recognise that one-size-fits-all does not work for business editing and proofreading.
+We know that the one-size-fits-all approach does not work for most business editing and proofreading projects.
 We listen to your priorities and tailor our editorial interventions to suit exactly what you need.

 Our business and corporate clients generally require: